 Project leaders managing New Colombo Program projects, must ensure that participants and stakeholders are compliant with the Australian Government’s Preventing Sexual Exploitation, Abuse and Harassment (PSEAH) policy.
 The policy sets out expectations and requirements for all delivery partners to manage SEAH risks and incidents.
 This includes a risk assessment to PSEAH Minimum Standards and a contract with all downstream partners.
 WSU and partners must assess the level of risk for SEAH occurring and apply the PSEAH Minimum Standards.
-When completing a Risk Assessment project leaders are required to list the controls that are in place.

 The SEAH Policy uses the following descriptions of sexual exploitation, sexual abuse and sexual harassment, which combine international and Australian definitions:

 Sexual exploitation: Any actual or attempted abuse of a position of vulnerability, differential power, or trust for sexual purposes.
 It includes profiting monetarily, socially, or politically from sexual exploitation of another.